Crenshinibon/spomet/README.md

 Furthermore is the implementation not very efficient, I fear.
 There is plenty of room to optimize certain aspects.

-The server process handles the heavy lifting of indexing the documents.
-So when there are many documents to include the server will stall.
+The server process handles the heavy lifting of indexing, finding and scoring the documents.

+When there are many documents to index the server might stall.

 A future enhancement might include establishing a separate process (deployable on a different host) for the indexing.
 Client side indexing might not be doable, because of security considerations.

+If you experience performance issues you might want to disable certain Indexes, you should start with the 3Gram index.

+There are handy Meteor methods to achieve this:

+    Meteor.call 'disableThreeGramIndex'
+    Meteor.call 'disableCustomIndex'
+    Meteor.call 'disableWordGroupIndex'
+    Meteor.call 'disableFullWordIndex'

 Tests
 =====